ConSol/sakuli/docs/receivers/database.md

 #### CheckMySQLHealthSakuli.pm

 The Perl module *CheckMySQLHealthSakuli.pm*  enhances the functionality of *check_mysql_health* by introducing the mode *--my-sakuli-suite*.
+This mode allows to read out the last result for a given Sakuli suite.

 Create the *etc* directory for *check_mysql_health* and copy the module there: